ZachEddy/ImageClassifier/README.md

 <h1>ZachNet</h1>
-A Convolutional Neural Network implemented in Python to classify the following:
+A Convolutional Neural Network implemented in Python to classify images in the following categories:
   - Airplanes
   - Automobiles
   - Birds